Wedding Invitations Inspired by Taylor Swift Eras

 Folklore (2020)

 Introspective and poetic, Folklore brings a sense of quiet romance and natural beauty.
-Perfect for outdoor weddings, candlelit ceremonies, or intimate gatherings, this era favours nature vibes and handwritten fonts with botanical or forest sketches with muted tones fit beautifully.
+Perfect for outdoor weddings, candlelit ceremonies, or intimate gatherings, this era favors nature-forward design: handwritten fonts, botanical sketches, muted tones that look like they belong in a forest clearing.
 The Potrey Invitations evoke that enchanting woodland atmosphere where every detail feels personal and heartfelt.
-See our other designs for this era

 Share on Pinterest